codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

  * sequential pipelines where step order is same as the listing order in yaml (simple),
  * sequential pipelines that have some parallel parts (intermediate), and
- * arallel pipelines where step order is explicitly defined (advanced).
+ * Parallel pipelines where step order is explicitly defined (advanced).

 With the parallel execution mode, you can define complex pipelines with fan-in/out configurations capable of matching even the most complicated workflows within an organization.